-Below is an excerpt from John McKeown's April 2016
+Below is John McKeown's May 2016 Monthly IP

 I would like to continue the discussion concerning developing

 effective brand management policies.
-This month I would like to
+This month I will discuss

 Policing the Marketplace